Feb 25 2010

 The anhinga genus are tropical birds that occur worldwide, anywhere there’s warm water, lots of sun, sticks to stand on and plenty of fish.
 Those in the Western Hemisphere are called “anhinga.”
 The rest are called darters.

 Anhingas eat fish and they swim to catch them.
 Their hunting technique is to lurk and dart so they’re specially adapted to neither float nor sink.
 Often they swim with only their heads and necks visible.
-To achieve this neutral buoyancy they have dense bones and un-oiled feathers.
-When their feathers get wet, they get cold and must haul themselves out of the water and spread their wings to dry.
+To achieve this neutral buoyancy they have dense bones and wettable feathers.
+When their feathers are wet, they get cold and must haul themselves out of the water and spread their wings to dry.
 That’s why they need lots of sun and sticks to stand on.

 This, of course, means anhingas are practically unheard of in Pennsylvania.
 I don’t know of a sighting in southwestern Pennsylvania but anhingas do wander and occasionally appear in spring or fall along eastern Pennsylvania migration routes.
 When found, the bird is soaring and on the move.
 One or two lucky birders notice it … and then it’s gone.